The Daring Gourmet

 • Line a 9x5x3 inch bread loaf pan with parchment paper (SEE NOTE).
 Preheat the oven to 350 degrees F.

-• Bake on the middle rack for 100-120 minutes or until the center is done.
-For best and most accurate results use an instant read thermometerand aim for an internal temperature of about 205 degrees F.
+Bake on the middle rack for 100-120 minutes or until the center is done.
+For best and most accurate results use an instant read thermometer and aim for an internal temperature of 210 degrees F.

 Notes